Washington Assistive Technology Act Program

 Core Function: Technical Assistance and Outreach Training

-WATAP is part of the Center for Technology & Disability Studies (CTDS) and is guided by a consumer-majority advisory council.
-Partnering with CTDS staff and faculty, WATAP is able to provide hands-on demonstrations and short-term loans of assistive technology devices to help potential users make informed decisions about using such devices and related services.
+WATAP is part of the Center for Technology and Disability Studies (CTDS) and is guided by a consumer-majority advisory council.
+By partnering with CTDS staff and faculty, WATAP is able to provide hands-on demonstrations and short-term loans of assistive technology devices to help potential users make informed decisions about using such devices and related services.
 Additional services offered include information and referral, training, and technical assistance.
-The Washington Access Fund provides low interest loans to help with the purchase of assistive technology devices and services through the Assistive Technology Loan and the Business Equipment (Telework) Loan programs.
-The Washington Access Fund also provides a low-cost rental program for closed circuit magnification systems.
-Easter Seals Washington offers refurbished computers and related equipment for employment, education and independent living.
-WATAP also partners with Easters Seals Washington to operate a device demonstration center from their office in Spokane, Washington.
+WATAP partners with the Washington Access Fund to provide low-interest financial loans for the purchase of assistive technology devices and services through the Assistive Technology Loan and the Business Equipment (Telework) Loan programs.
+The Washington Access Fund also provides a low-cost rental program for closed circuit magnification systems and matched savings program (Individualized development Accounts or IDAs) for the purchase of AT.
+WATAP provides support to local community reuse providers, Bridge Disabilities Ministries- Meyer Mobility Center and the Seattle Hearing, Speech, and Deafness Center (HSDC), for the purposes of expanding capacity for their device reuse programs.
+The Meyer Mobility Center provides reused nobility and durable medical equipment at no cost and HSDC offers a unique hearing aid reuse program.
+WATAP coordinates the Evergreen Reuse Coalition, a Washington State reuse network, which seeks to make a positive impact to the environment, quality of life of consumers, and cost savings to consumers through effective reuse of assistive devices.
 The Microsoft Accessibility Resource Center is hosted by WATAP and provides access to a series of video demonstrations and text guides/tutorials that explore accessibility solutions in Microsoft Windows, Office and Internet Explorer.

-WATAP and several Washington Library Systems have partnered to offer to library members the opportunity to see and try a small selection of assistive devices to help with a variety of daily tasks.
+WATAP and Timberland Regional Library Systems have partnered to offer to library members the opportunity to see and try a small selection of assistive devices to help with a variety of daily tasks.
 Members of the Library Systems may borrow any of the devices through the Library System catalog.
-SETC (located at Central Washington University) and the Office of Superintendent of Public Instruction partner with WATAP's Device Borrowing program to provide short term loans of assistive technology to special education teachers, speech-language pathologists, and technology specialists in school districts throughout Washington State.
+Several State Agencies, including the Special Education Technology Center, the Division of Vocational Rehabilitation (DVR), and Department of Services for the Blind (DSB), coordinate with WATAP's Device Borrowing program to provide short-term loans of assistive technology to special education teachers, speech-language pathologists, rehabilitation counselors, occupational/ physical therapists, and other technology specialists throughout Washington State.
 Additionally, Washington Education Association (WEA), CTDS, and WATAP have teamed up to offer special topics courses in special education law available for WEA members, including AT for Educators, and Transition to Postsecondary Life.